Acupuncture for Macular Degeneration

 How can Acupuncture help treat macular degeneration?

 An acupuncture treatment for macular degeneration consists of stimulating specific acupuncture points around (not in!) the eyes as well as distal points on the arms and legs.
 The acupuncture points around the eyes are generally located in the eyebrows and temples.
-These local points will help to improve blood circulation to the eye to support the health of the macula and blood vessels.
+These local points will help to improve blood circulation to the eye to support the health of the macula, retina, and blood vessels.
 Our clinic also increases this effect by adding a micro current stimulation, which increases the effect of the acupuncture.
 Other points used in the arms and legs will also help to stimulate the nervous system, which has a distal effect in helping to improve the eyes functions.
 In addition, these points will also help to treat other organs which may contribute to eye health.

 The use of acupuncture points in the local area of the eye and elsewhere on the body for overall health is rooted in acupuncture and TCM’s holistic approach.
-Because Traditional Chinese Medicine sees the body as a connected whole, an eye condition such as macular degeneration can often be related to other health problems such as eczema, fainting, insomnia, or poor memory which may improve in conjunction with treatments for an eye problem.
+Because Traditional Chinese Medicine sees the body as a connected whole, an eye condition such as macular degeneration can often be related to other health problems such as eczema, heart conditions, insomnia, or poor memory which may improve in conjunction with treatments for an eye problem.

 If you or a loved one are noticing issues with your vision or have diagnosed macular degeneration please do not hesitate to contact us to find out if/how Acupuncture and Traditional Chinese Medicine can benefit you, and help you maintain clear and healthy vision.